Last updated Wednesday, Oct. 14

 With the city beginning to reopen, the safety of our visitors is our highest priority.
 That's why we are in close communications with our partners and county and city officials.

 Currently, zoos, aquariums, bowling alleys, museums, libraries and skating rinks are allowed to operate at 75 percent capacity.
-Outdoor gatherings of more than 100 people are prohibited, unless approved by local officials.
 In general, many Dallas hotels, shops, attractions and restaurants have reopened.

 Visitors are encouraged to plan ahead and verify hours and information with individual businesses.
 Many attractions require advanced reservations and masks and have placed limitations on large group visitation.
 We encourage guests to practice all health and social distancing guidelines issued by the CDC, as well as state and local governments, to prevent the spread of COVID-19.